 What is the recovery like after body contouring surgery?

 Recovery from a body sculpting procedure varies depending on the part of the body addressed.
-In general, it involves 3-6 weeks of reduced activity before you are ready to go out and show off the new you!
+The Cosmetic Surgery Recovery Calculator is a great resource for planning recovery time after plastic surgery procedures.
+In general, it involves a few weeks of reduced activity before you are ready to go out and show off the new you!